pjsmith404/pjs-plant-planner/README.md

 If an image isn't imported, it just uses a white background that will fill the screen.
 If an image is imported, the canvas is sized to fit the image.

-## What if the iamge is larger than the screen?
+## What if the image is larger than the screen?

 I should add in scroll bars for large background images to allow for more varied map sizes.